 TrustPoint Hospital provides leading inpatient psychiatric programs for individuals experiencing crisis from substance abuse or mental health issues.
 Our mental health center is at the forefront of effective evidence-based practices.
 TrustPoint offers a safe environment to help adults regain control of their lives

 At TrustPoint Hospital, we are pleased to offer specialized treatment for individuals who are in need of comprehensive inpatient care to address behavioral healthcare concerns.
 We recognize that such concerns affect people differently and, as such, require specific interventions so that each individual’s exact needs can be met.
-In order to accommodate these varying needs effectively, at TrustPoint, we offer behavioral healthcare treatment services within three separate units.
+In order to accommodate these varying needs effectively, at TrustPoint, we offer behavioral healthcare treatment services within four separate units.

 Learn more about the Adult Behavioral Unit

 The adult inpatient behavioral healthcare unit provides treatment to patients between the ages of 18 and 65 who are suffering from thought disorders or other co-occurring disorders.
 Examples of the types of disorders that are treated on this unit include, but are not limited to, the following: